CUAnschutzBDC/docker_singularity_recipes/fastq_screen/README.md

 docker build -t fastq_screen:v1 ./
 ```

+## Generate lock file (optional and unnecessary if the lock file exists)
 If the lock file isn't present and you would like to generate it, first run the build but stop before the `pixi install` step (comment out all lines).

 ```bash